 I finished my doctoral dissertation in October 2018!

-'Why Do You PLay The Way You Do?': Musical Improviation, Identity, and Social Interaction
+'Why Do You PLay The Way You Do?': Musical Improvisation, Identity, and Social Interaction

 For abstract and download - check Research page